gnolang/gno/examples/README.md

 essential to prioritize shared content that benefits the broader community.
 These examples serve as a foundation and reference for all users.

-**Personal Realms & Pure Packages:** We're open to personal realms, but they must exemplify best practices and inspire others.
-To maintain our repository's organization, we may decline some realms.
-If so, consider uploading [permissionlessly](../docs/gno-tooling/cli/gnokey/state-changing-calls.md#addpackage) and storing the source code on a separate repo.
+**Personal Realms & Pure Packages:** We welcome personal realms that exemplify best practices and inspire others.
+To maintain the organization of the monorepo, some submissions may be declined.
+If so, consider uploading [permissionlessly](../docs/gno-tooling/cli/gnokey/state-changing-calls.md#addpackage) and storing the source code in a separate repo.
 For higher acceptance odds, offer useful and original examples.

 **Recommended Approach:**